KoneMuhammad/KoneMuhammad/README.md

-# its me, Muhammad Kone 👋🏾 💻
+# its me, Muhammad Kone

 Android Developer
-Nyc Native
+---
+using KMP building something that people will make a remark about (hopefully)